Fishery Improvement Project

 - To promote the integration of the information obtained by the various on board observers programs.

-- To incorporate the ecosystem approach to fisheries management.
+- To encourage the incorporation of the ecosystem approach to fisheries management.

-- To promote the improvement and enforcement of the rules on the use of grids for fish escape.
+- To encourage an improvement in the enforcement of the rules related to the use of grids for fish escape.

 - To promote inter-jurisdictional management and research for this fishery.